MindSetFPS/nenichat-web/README.md

 # the-good-one

+## Doing

+- [ ] In orders page, filter by today, week, month, year, all time

 ## TODO

-- [x] Fix landing page
 - [ ] Fix most recents messages (chats)
-- [x] Add a day separator to the chat
 - [ ] Set when a message is a sale
 - [ ] Send messages
 - [ ] Limited time products
-- [ ] From message counting graph in home, do not count messags from groups
 - [ ] Sync chat
 - [ ] A contact can have unlimited lids, returns all the messages that belong to a lid
+    - Preview merge:

+    In a chat, i have a button that allows me to merge the contact with another contact.
+It shows a list of contacts that can be merged with the current contact.
+When i select a contact, it shows a preview of the merge.

+    To make this happen, i need to:
+    - 1. Query other contacts.
+First 25 contacts that have sent recent messages, they probably should only be contacts without a phone number.
+    - 2. Query messages from the contact to merge.
+    - 3. Render the messages in the chat.
+    - 4. Show a buton to cancel and to proceed.
+    - 5. I can easily switch to the next contact, which puls recent messages and replaces previous messages.
+    - 6. When i click proceed, it queries '/api/contacts/merge' with the primary contact id and the secondary contact ids.

+- [x] From message counting graph in home, do not count messags from groups
+- [x] Fix landing page
+- [x] Add a day separator to the chat

 # Bugs:

-- [ ] Do not save empty messages (stickers, voice notes, images)
+- [ ] Do not save empty messages (stickers, voice notes, images, reactions)
+- Audience:
+    - [ ] Delete audience does not work
 - [x] Width is fixed and looks weird in medium sized screens
+- [ ] Product stock does not decrease when selling

 # KPI: